albert752/Klavaro-Dark-Theme/README.md

 ### Prerequisites

-Obviously Klavaro.
-It can be installed by running:
+#### Klavaro
+Install it in linux running:
 ```
 sudo apt install klavaro
 ```
-_Please refer to http://klavaro.sourceforge.net/en/index.html for further information_
+_Please refer to http://klavaro.sourceforge.net/en/index.html for further information or for other platforms_

 ### Installing

-It is super easy to install these theme.
-Just run in the directory
+#### Linux
+On the working directory, run:
 ```
 mv preferences.ini ~/.config/klavaro
 ```